diblasio/blog.diblasio/content/posts/sous-vide-pinto-beans.md

 {{< img "enchiladas-beans-rice.jpg" "A close-up image of a plated meal, showing a generous portion of sous vide pinto beans alongside golden-brown Mexican rice and a cheese-covered enchilada.
 The pinto beans are plump and appear tender, nestled in a savory sauce.
 The enchilada is smothered in melted cheese and browned to perfection, and the rice is speckled with flecks of green herbs.
 The dish is served on a white plate set against a dark-toned background, creating an inviting contrast that emphasizes the vibrant colors of this TexMex meal." >}}

 Overall I'd say they turned out great.
 Super creamy and worked perfectly with some home made salsa.
-Next time I'll try the 1% salt solution and try to remember the bay leaf.

 [polyscience-link]: https://www.recipes.polyscienceculinary.com/recipe/master-technique-cooking-legumes-sous-vide/
 [anova-link]: https://recipes.anovaculinary.com/recipe/sous-vide-no-soak-beans